 This section is dedicated to the performance of the different estimators of the Bernoulli parameter.
 The MLEs are obtained numerically and their confidence intervals are constructed.
 The sample mean satisfies the central limit theorem (\ref{clt of xbar}).
 The $(1-\alpha)100\%$ confidence intervals for $p$ are therefore

 The other estimator for the mean ($p$) considered here is the robust estimator proposed by Longla and Peligrad (2021) \cite{longla2021new}.
 It is based on a sample of dependent observations and requires some mild conditions to be satisfied on the variance of partial sums.
 The procedure is as follows: Given the sample data $(X_t)_{0\leq t\leq n}$ from a stationary sequence $(X_t)_{t\in\mathbb{Z}}$, we generate another random sample $(Y_t)_{0\leq t\leq n}$ independently of $(X_t)_{0\leq t\leq n}$ and following a standard normal distribution.
 The Gaussian kernel and the optimal bandwidth $h_n$ are used.
-Denoting by $\Bar{X^2}_n$ the sample averages of $X^2$ and $\Bar{p}$ the sample mean of $(X_t)_{0\leq t\leq n}$, the optimal bandwidth, as proposed in Longla and Peligrad (2021) \cite{longla2021new}, for our case is
+The optimal bandwidth, as proposed in Longla and Peligrad (2021) \cite{longla2021new}, for our case is

 To use this estimator, the following conditions must be satisfied \textit{(i.)} $(X_t)_{t\in\mathbb{Z}}$ is an ergodic sequence, \textit{(ii.)} $(X_t)_{t\in\mathbb{Z}}$ has finite second moments and \textit{(iii.)} $(n+1)h_n var(\Bar{p})\longrightarrow 0$ as $n\longrightarrow\infty.$ These conditions are easy to verify: ($i.$) The Markov chain $X$ is $\psi$-mixing, and hence ergodic. ($ii.$) The second condition follows from that $Var(X_0)=p(1-p)<\infty\ \text{and}\ E[X_0]=p$. ($iii.$) Using the variance of $\Bar{X}$ given by (\ref{varbarX1}), we see that as \ $n\longrightarrow\infty.$ The proposed robust estimator for the mean $(p)$ of $X$ is